ajkneisl/spotkey/README.md

 A keystroke should me in the format of *modifier* *key*.
 Like: `ctrl F`.
 Keys like `F` should be uppercase.

 You can view all default actions here: https://github.com/Shoganeko/spotkey/blob/master/src/main/resources/default.json

-If there's an issue that you know how to fix, please make a pull request.
-If you're confused, message me on discord at `sho#0001`.